devzendo/transputer-macro-assembler/README.md

   * ELF writing (or other object format: TCOFF?)

 * nice-to-haves...
   * binary map listing, showing symbols sorted by address and the binary dump at those addresses.
+There's a script, bin/tmasm-lst-to-sym.pl that'll do some of this for now.
   * handling conversion of exceptions that the macro manager might throw when expanding
   * macros shouldn't be able to replace keywords
   * exception handling - is... odd..... use Try instead of throwing?
 Easier collection of phase errors?